asargin-dev/asargin-dev/README.md

 # Ahmet Sargın

-I am Ahmet 😃.
-I am from Turkeey and currently working at TarlaIO in Turkey ☁.

-I major in Computer Engineering in Ankara University 💻.
+Major in Computer Engineering in Ankara University.

-I started coding by Java Web Developer after getting deep in web development i worked with Python,React and GoLang 🕊.

--👯 Communities Roles-
-🚀 PatikaDev GoLang Backend Development/Member
+Creates web applications with Python, Golang, React.

+Helps people to improve themselves by sharing simple exercises.

+Lover of Open World.